calexandru2018/linux-gui-legacy/README.md

 **NOTE:**
 Gnome users will to install and additional extension for this to work: <a href="https://extensions.gnome.org/extension/615/appindicator-support/"> KStatusNotifierItem/AppIndicator Support</a>

+### Known issue:
+There is a known issue when user attempts to start the systray/appindicator.
+This might throw an error that is simillar to this one: `(<app-name>:<pid>) LIBDBUSMENU-GLIB-WARNING **: Unable to get session bus: Failed to execute child process "dbus-launch" (No such file or directory)` if a user does not have a specific package installed.
+If you are unable to use the systray/appindicator and have a simillar error then a solution is provided below.

+**Solution:**
+Install `dbus-x11` package for your distribution, more information can be found on this <a href="https://askubuntu.com/questions/1005623/libdbusmenu-glib-warning-unable-to-get-session-bus-failed-to-execute-child">stackoverflow</a> post.

 ## Installing ProtonVPN Linux GUI